 The drama curriculum includes theatre trips to the Globe, West End, RSC and regional theatres.

-- Learning journey - IGCSE and RADA Certificate
+- Learning journey - GCSE and RADA Certificate

-In Years 10 and 11, students build on the work started in Years 7 to 9, and commence the IGCSE courses in English Language and English Literature.
+In Years 10 and 11, students build on the work started in Years 7 to 9, and commence the GCSE courses in English language and English literature.

 The courses cover a wide range of skills including creative and persuasive writing, close analysis of texts and an appreciation of literary genres.